Quantcast

 Students’ Civil Rights Project

-Every student must be able to access education in a learning environment that is free from discrimination, including harassment and violence.
-No student should lose out on the chance to learn because of their race, sex, sexual orientation, gender identity, or any other part of who they are.
-And no student should fear going to school because they are the target of discrimination, bullying, or other abuse.
+Every student must be able to learn in an environment that is free from discrimination, including harassment and violence.
+No student should lose out on the chance to learn because of who they are.
+And no student should fear going to school because they are the target of discrimination.

 Our Team